+Lake Kariba is the world’s largest man-made lake and reservoir by volume.
+It lies approximately 1 300 kilometers upstream from the Indian Ocean, along the border between Zambia and Zimbabwe.
 The lake was filled following the completion of the Kariba Dam wall at its northeastern end, flooding the Kariba Gorge on the Zambezi River.
 The town of Kariba was built for construction workers on the lake’s dam in the late 1950’s.

 One notable aspect of the lake is its diverse wildlife.
 The lake and its surrounding shores are home to a variety of bird species, including fish eagles and cormorants.
 These majestic birds can often be seen soaring through the skies or perched along the shorelines, hunting for fish.
 In addition to the birdlife, Lake Kariba attracts large numbers of elephants and other big game species.
 The presence of water draws these animals to the lake’s shores, providing them with a vital source of hydration in the arid landscape.
 It is a truly remarkable sight to witness herds of elephants gathering near the water’s edge or bathing in the shallows of the lake.